 South African doctors and dentists are highly trained professionals and hospitals are well equipped.
 It is strongly advised that delegates take appropriate health insurance prior to their departure.
 There are several private hospitals all over the city or nearby.
 The academic hospitals are Groote Schuur Hospital (adults) and Red Cross Children’s Hospital.

-It is safe to drink tap water throughout South Africa.
-However, for those who prefer bottled mineral water, this is readily available in various stores.
+It is safe to drink tap water throughout most of South Africa, including.
+However due to the current drought in Cape Town tap water is not safe to drink (also for animals).
+It is therefor advisable to drink bottled water in Cape Town and surrounding areas.
+Bottled mineral water is readily available in various stores.
 Smoking is prohibited by law in most public buildings in South Africa (airports, hotels, restaurants etc) except in designated smoking areas.

 Travellers arriving from countries with risk of yellow fever virus require proof of a yellow fever vaccination.
 Check here to see if you may be required to get the yellow fever vaccine.